Jensen Interceptor (1950): History

-The two door Interceptor first appeared as a convertible bodied in a mix of aluminium and steel on a wood frame.
+The Interceptor was launched as a convertible in a mix of aluminium and steel on a wood frame.
 The entire front section hinged forwards to give access to the engine.
 The wrap around rear window was made of rigid plastic (Perspex) and was arranged to drop down into a well for stowage when the top was lowered.
 In 1952 a hardtop version with fabric-covered roof was launched and a few sedanca versions were also made.
 Total production was 32 convertibles, 52 saloons and 4 sedancas.

 The brakes used a mixed Girling hydraulic/mechanical system at first to be replaced by a full hydraulic system later.
 The four speed manual transmission gained optional overdrive in 1952.
 When the overdrive was fitted a lower, 3.77:1, rear axle gearing was used.

 A convertible tested by The Motor in 1952 had a top speed of 95 mph and could accelerate from 0-60 mph in 17.8 seconds.
 A fuel consumption of 20.3 miles per gallon(imperial) was recorded.

 In 1952 the car cost £2645 (including tax) on the home market.
 The overdrive was an extra £116.

 In 1953 American race car legend Briggs Cunningham had a left hand drive Interceptor made with a 331 cuin, 180 bhp Chrysler "Firepower" hemi engine.
 With a top speed approaching 145 mph it was the second fastest production built car of 1955 behind the Mercedes Benz 300SL.

 Jensen also made the Austin A40 Sports, a much smaller vehicle which somewhat resembled a scaled-down Interceptor.